-If a pupil does not have the language and communications skills or the understanding, then pupils will be asked to complete the following chart with a member of staff.
+If a pupil does not have the language and communications skills or the understanding, then pupils will be asked the above questions adapted to meet the communication and cognitive needs of the pupil.

 Our Restorative approach includes a wide variety of positive behaviour strategies such as mindfulness, listen and move, friendship groups, drawing & talking, NDCS Healthy Minds, Music Intervention, Forest School, social stories and a total communication approach.